 Selected applicants are eligible to receive funds to partially support their visit, which does not cover all the actual expenses incurred.
 Funds eligible for Erasmus+ Staff Training Mobility are made up of two components;

 - Travel Contribution.

-Where it is possible, the applicant's unit can supplement the grant from their own budget.
-Staff members will receive their salaries while away on Erasmus training.
+Where it is possible, the applicant's unit can supplement the grant from their own resources.
+Staff members will receive their regular salaries while away on Erasmus training.